 - The Metroid series plays with this trope every way to Sunday.
 Depending on which game you're playing and which power-ups you've collected, you may be able to jump, high jump, bomb jump (which can almost always be chained at least once, sometimes indefinitely; it is also possible to bomb jump diagonally up and to a side, which can of course be chained, sometimes indefinitely), wall jump, double jump, space (infinite) jump, grab ledges, and/or kill enemies by jumping into them.

 - Jump physics has become such a trademark of the franchise, in fact, that when Nintendo first announced the Metroid Prime series, many fans' first reaction was "How the hell are they going to do jumps in first person?"
+The first answer was Double Jump only with generous leeway.
+Then the sequel gave a Triple Jump underwater and a nerfed Infinite Jump (Quintuple Jump only, committed jumps.)

 - I Wanna Be the Guy usually plays this trope straight (with a double jump, a Wall Jump in a few cases, etc.) but in the level where you're on a cart, your inertia is actually maintained and if you simply jump without trying to go in either direction, you'll land right back on the moving cart.